 By now we have all done it.
-Seen an infographic so interesting that we have been compelled to immediately post it on Facebook, tweet it, forward it in an email or share it on LinkedIn.
+Seen an infographic so impressive that we feel compelled to immediately post it on Facebook, tweet it, forward it in an email or share it on LinkedIn.
 You may have also chosen to feature a particularly good one in your latest blog post.

 The Basic Benefits of Infographics in Content Marketing and For SEO